Juzlus/jRandomSkills/readme.md

                                          // 1 - Same skills for the whole team
                                          // 2 - Same skills for all players
                                          // 3 - Random skills for each player (It can't be the same until the map changes)
-                                         // 4 - Full Random: Random skills for each player
+                                         // 4 - Random skills for each player (Full random)
                                          // 5 - Debug: Skills are assigned in turn
         "YourSkillChatInfo": true,       // Show your skill in chat "KillerSkillInfo": true,         // Show killer's skill in chat